Lysiah/gumdrops/_stories/molecules/LoginForm/README.md

 ------------|------------
-capText         | Text to display in the cap between the logo and form. logoText        | Product name, shown right below GumGum's logo showLogo        | Boolean indicating whether or not you would like to show GumGum's logo onSubmit        | (Required) function called on form submition recoveryFn      | Callback used to redirect to a password recovery page recoveryText    | Text to show for password recovery, defauts to "Forgot your password?"
+capText         | Text to display in the cap between the logo and form. logoText        | Product name, shown right below GumGum's logo hideLogo        | Boolean indicating whether or not you would like to hide GumGum's logo onSubmit        | (Required) function called on form submition recoveryFn      | Callback used to redirect to a password recovery page recoveryText    | Text to show for password recovery, defauts to "Forgot your password?"